Fun Facts About Greece

 Greeks Don’t Like Waving with an Open Palm

+One of the fun facts about Greece is about the waving situation.
 Greece is a country of many old superstitions and because of this, many modern greetings or actions aren’t seen as acceptable there.
 One generally harmless gesture that could be taken the wrong way in Greece is waving.
 If you wave at someone with an open palm, a Greek native will find this to be insulting.
 People generally greet others with closed palms in Greece.

-Greece interesting facts #8
+Interesting Greece facts #8

 Voting Is Not Optional